Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Introduction

 \section{Introduction}

-\paragraph{Motivation.}
+\paragraph{Motivation}

-This paper presents a novel framework for solving massive scale linear inverse problems governed by autonomous dynamical systems using high-fidelity partial differential equation (PDE) models, with rigorously quantified uncertainties, in real time.
+This paper presents a novel framework for real-time solution of very large scale linear inverse problems governed by autonomous dynamical systems governed by high-fidelity partial differential equation (PDE) models, with quantified uncertainties via the framework of Bayesian inference.
 Our target application is the inference of megathrust earthquake-induced seafloor motion from seafloor measurements in subduction zones, and subsequent forecasting of tsunamis in vulnerable coastal regions, with particular focus on the Cascadia subduction zone (CSZ) in the Pacific Northwest.
 Tsunamis resulting from megathrust earthquakes are capable of massive destruction and loss of human life.
-Two recent examples are the tsunamis unleashed by the 2011 T\=ohoku earthquake, resulting in 22,000 deaths and $410$~B in damages, and the 2004 Sumatra--Andaman earthquake, resulting in 230,000--280,000 total deaths.
+Two recent examples are the tsunamis unleashed by the 2011 T\=ohoku earthquake, resulting in 22,000 deaths and $\$410$~B in damages, and the 2004 Sumatra--Andaman earthquake, resulting in 230,000--280,000 total deaths.
 Strain has been accumulating on the CSZ since its last major rupture in 1700.
 Statistical recurrence intervals suggest a significant probability of a major rupture (up to magnitude 9) on this fault in the next 50 years~\cite{leonard2010rupture}, which would have an enormous impact on millions of people living in the Pacific Northwest~\cite{cherniawsky2007tsunami, olsen2008earthquake}.